aleongit/psycopg_test/postgresql-python.md

 This PostgreSQL Python section covers the most common activities for interacting with PostgreSQL in Python application:

-**1.** Connecting to the PostgreSQL database server – show you how to connect to the PostgreSQL database server from Python.
+**1.** <a href="https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-select/">Connecting</a> to the PostgreSQL database server – show you how to connect to the PostgreSQL database server from Python.

 **2.** Creating new PostgreSQL tables in Python – show you how to create new tables in PostgreSQL from Python.